atoroghi/LLM-TRes/README.md

 ~~~

 ## 2- Running Experiments
-You can run our model on these datasets using commands like the following:
+You can run our model on prontoQA and COPA-SSE using commands like the following:
 ~~~
-python -m run ----dataset_name ProntoQA --scoring_method GD resolution --masked_rules 0 --misleading_rules 0 --experiment_name test
+python -m run ----dataset_name ProntoQA --scoring_method GD\ resolution --masked_rules 0 --misleading_rules 0 --experiment_name test
 ~~~

 Here, "masked_rules" and "misleading_rules" arguemnts represent the number of rules you would like to ablate from the KB or add to the KB using axioms from other queries.

-You can also try GPT baseline by switching the "scoring_method" argument to "monolithic llm".
+You can also try GPT baseline purely using the BART entailment model by switching the "scoring_method" argument to "monolithic llm" or "pure_entailment" respectively.

 For running other LLMs, please refer to the "Other_LLMs.ipynb" notebook.